SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_40deb162-6bb1-4635-9c99-5c2de7e1d340_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "Linux Shared Lib Injection Via Ldso Preload"

+    Detect ld.so.preload modification for shared lib injection, technique used by attackers to load arbitrary code into process

+    - **Effort:** intermediate

+??? abstract "Linux Suspicious Search"

+    Adversaries may search for private key on compromised systems

+    - **Effort:** intermediate

 ??? abstract "List Shadow Copies"

     Detects command line used to list shadow copies.
 An adversary may attempt to get information on shadow volumes to perform deletion or extract password hashes from the ntds.dit file.
 This rule requires command line logging or Windows PowerShell events (4104).